Sami Blood: Awards

 Sami Blood won the top prize at the 2017 Göteborg Film Festival, the Dragon Award Best Nordic Film.
 A prize of one million Swedish kronor (approximately US$114,000), it is one of the world's largest film prizes.
 In addition, Sophia Olsson won the Sven Nykvist Cinematography Award for the film.

 At the 57th Thessaloniki International Film Festival, the film won the Human Values Award.

 At the Tokyo International Film Festival, Sami Blood won second prize in the juried competition, and Lene Cecilia Sparrok won the best actress award.
 Sparrok (a teenage reindeer herder in real life) gave her acceptance speech in Sami.

 At the Venice Film Festival, the film played in the Venice Days section and won the Fedeora Award for Best Young Director and the Europa Cinemas Label (for best European film in Venice Days).

+At the UK Film Festival, it won the Best Feature Film Award.

 At the Santa Barbara International Film Festival, the film won the Valhalla Award for Best Nordic Film.
 On 14 November 2017, it won the Lux Prize.